NVIDIA/aistore/docs/etl.md

 ## Prerequisites

-There are a couple of steps that are required to make the transformation work:
+There are a couple of steps that are required to make the ETL work:
 1. Target should be able to execute `kubectl` meaning that the binary should be in the `$PATH`.
 2. `K8S_HOST_NAME = spec.nodeName` variable must be set inside the target pod's container (see more [here](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/)).
     Example: